 This passion project was picked up internationally, like this NY Daily News article.

-Despite fifteen countries as of 2016 having passed Marriage Equality laws making same-sex marriage legal.
-The Australian Government still does not consider Marriage Equality a priority issue.
-Marriage equality is an important issue.
-However for the majority of the Australian community it does not appear to be an urgent one.
-A large proportion of this majority are married.
+As of 2016, 15 countries have passed Marriage Equality laws to me same-sex marriage legal.
+Unfortunately, Australia is not one of them.
+The Australian Government still does not see the issue of Marriage Equality as a priority.
+However, numerous studies show that the majority of the Australian community does view it as an important issue.
+Importantly, a large proportion of this majority are married themselves.

 Married people are arguably the best advocates for marriage, as they have enjoyed the emotional and legal benefits firsthand.
-Polls have found a majority (72%) support of marriage equality amongst the Australian public, however at this present time, there isn’t an easy way to publicly show support in a meaningful way.
+Polls have found a majority (72%) support marriage equality, however at this present time there isn’t an easy way for individuals to publicly show their support in a meaningful way.

 Australian tradies had forgotten about AEG Powertools.

 But when they were actually tried one, they found them unexpectedly powerful.
 To bring some attention to this fact, we found Matthias Schlitte, a world champion arm wrestler who was literally born with ‘unexpected power’ in his right arm.

 Matthias made TV, radio and press appearances on behalf of the brand, as well as giving arm wrestling lessons to local tradesman.
 The ad was viewed over 600k times online and helped get AEG ‘Back into the top 5’ on Australian worksites.

 Because sometimes it's not worth breaking a note just to buy a dimmy.